nnagata/GitCoin/README.md

 # GitCoin
-a place for gitcoin-related things
+Currently a place for gitcoin-related things

+## Contents

+TerraStation